Where it all started...

 We are thankful we can make a product that is "Made in the USA" and even more importantly "Made in Iowa".

-Thanks to you for using Pogie Lites and if you don't have a pair now, just know that we are working on that!
+Thanks to YOU for using Pogie Lites and if you don't have a pair now, they are just a click away!

 RIDE SAFE & KEEP WARM !!

-BIKEIOWA.com founder and Pogie Lite creator, user, dreamer and believer
+BIKEIOWA.com founder.
+Pogie Lite creator, user, innovator, dreamer and believer.

 Scott Sumpter talks Pogie Lites after 10.5 hours on the fat bike in single digit temps, 15 mph winds with a negative wind-chill at the Triple D Winter Ultra Race in Dubuque IA on Jan 19th 2019 ---